wavefrontHQ/docs/pages/doc/integrations_appdynamics.md

 permalink: integrations_appdynamics.html
 summary: Learn how to send data emitted by AppDynamics to Wavefront.
 ---
 [AppDynamics](https://www.appdynamics.com/) is a popular APM solution for monitoring applications.
-It runs as a cloud service or on-premise.
 The AppDynamics integration captures minute level data and stores it in Wavefront without any loss of precision.
-This allows you to now create meaningful alerts using the powerful time series query language.

 ## Metric Collection
-The [Wavefront collector](https://github.com/wavefrontHQ/wavefront-collector) collects AppDynamics metrics using the AppDynamics REST SDK.
-The Wavefront collector is a python script that runs periodically to collect metrics about the application, tiers and nodes.
-The Wavefront collector sends the metrics to the wavefront proxy which in turn forwards the metrics to the Wavefront backend.
+The [Wavefront collector](https://github.com/wavefrontHQ/wavefront-collector) collects AppDynamics metrics using the [AppDynamics REST SDK](http://appdynamicsrest.readthedocs.io/en/latest/).
+The Wavefront collector is a Python script that runs periodically to collect metrics about the application, tiers, and nodes.
+The Wavefront collector sends the metrics to the Wavefront proxy which in turn forwards the metrics to the Wavefront server.

 ## Instructions